What is an Other Transaction (OT) Collaboration?

 Are there membership dues?

-Member companies pay annual dues to belong to an OT-based collaboration.
+Member companies pay annual dues to their respective OT-based consortium.

 How much are membership dues?

 Dues vary depending on size and type of company, differing from consortium to consortium.

 What do membership dues and project award assessments pay for?

 Annual dues and project award assessments pay for consortium activities, such as but not limited to: consortium support, meeting costs and support, member application processing, membership management (“good standing” tracking, etc.), executing and managing the financial processes, dues and assessment invoicing and collection, communications efforts, business development and strategic planning efforts, maintaining public and private websites, and supporting any other subcontractors.
 For more information, view our Assessment FAQs.

 Is being a nontraditional defense contractor a requirement to join to the consortium?

 No, membership is open to companies and universities which are capable of making a technical contribution to the advancement of technology that the consortium operates.